 Frame rate, measured in frames per second (fps), refers to the number of individual images (frames) displayed consecutively within one second of a video.
 It is a fundamental property that significantly influences the visual experience of motion in video content.
 A lower frame rate (e.g., 24fps) often produces a cinematic, slightly more stylized motion, while a higher frame rate (e.g., 60fps) results in exceptionally smooth, sharp, and realistic movement, which is ideal for capturing fast-action scenes like sports.
 Understanding frame rate is essential for both creating content with the desired aesthetic and ensuring smooth playback on various devices and platforms.
+Then, let us learn some easy ways to change the frame rate of videos.

 While basic tools can alter the frame rate, they often result in significant quality loss, motion artifacts, or unsmooth playback.
 For professional, high-quality results, using a dedicated tool like VidHex is the recommended solution.
 This powerful software is specifically designed not only to change the frame rate of a video seamlessly but also to enhance the overall visual quality through advanced AI technology.
 It allows you to upscale resolution, reduce noise, and optimize brightness and contrast, ensuring your video looks even better after conversion.